nml-knight/CSky2TopoCraft/readme.md

 ### Install QGIS
 Download and install QGIS from https://qgis.org/en/site/forusers/download.html
 ### Install Plugin
-Download the plugin .zip file from this repository.
+Download the plugin .zip file from the releases (tags) section of this repository.
 Open QGIS.

 In QGIS: